Typhoon Wutip (2013)

-Typhoon Wutip, known in the Philippines as Tropical Storm Paolo, was a typhoon that formed in the South China Sea from a tropical depression on September 27, 2013.
-In September 30, the storm made landfall on the provinces from Ha Tinh to Thua Thien Hue province of Vietnam, including Quang Binh is the center of the storm.
-Wutip killed at least 25 people in southeastern Asia during late September and early October.
+Typhoon Wutip, known in the Philippines as Tropical Storm Paolo, was a Category 3 major typhoon that affected Vietnam, Laos, and Thailand in late September 2013.
+The nineteenth named storm and the fifth typhoon of the 2013 Pacific typhoon season.
+Wutip formed off the coast of Luzon on September 27, 2013.
+Being inside PAR, PAGASA named the disturbance Paolo which replaced the name Pepeng.
+JTWC later gave the identifier Tropical Depression 20W.
+Moving west-southwestward, the system intensified into a tropical storm, assigning the name Wutip.
+Wutip reached its peak intensity of a Category-3 major typhoon.
+On September 30, the storm made landfall on the provinces from Ha Tinh to Thua Thien Hue province of Vietnam, including Quang Binh the center of the storm.

+Wutip killed at least 25 people in southeastern Asia and $648 million worth of damages during late September and early October.

 The name "Wutip" (蝴蝶) proposed by Macau, meaning "butterfly" in Cantonese.